Tennis: Former No. 4 Konta starts strong at Indian Wells

 Other first-round winners included 18-year-old Bianca Andreescu of Canada, who rallied to defeat Romania’s Irina-Camelia Begu 6-7 (3), 6-3, 6-3.

+Former World No. 1 Victoria Azarenka later won an all-Belarusian showdown with Vera Lapko, 6-2, 6-3.

-Meanwhile, Poland’s Magda Linette advanced over Croatia’s Petra Martic 6-3, 4-6, 7-6 (5); Czech Marketa Vondrousova squeaked past German Laura Siegemund 6-4, 7-6 (6); China’s Shuai Zhang cruised past Viktoria Kuzmova of Slovakia 6-2, 6-4; and Tatjana Maria of Germany defeated Magdalena Rybarikova of Slovakia 6-3, 6-2.
+Meanwhile, Poland’s Magda Linette advanced over Croatia’s Petra Martic 6-3, 4-6, 7-6 (5); Czech Marketa Vondrousova squeaked past German Laura Siegemund 6-4, 7-6 (6); China’s Shuai Zhang cruised over Viktoria Kuzmova of Slovakia 6-2, 6-4; and Tatjana Maria of Germany defeated Magdalena Rybarikova of Slovakia 6-3, 6-2.

 —Field Level Media